 How is the information used?

-- My booking software uses your email address to send you confirmation of the booking and a further email with more details on how to find Bressenden and other information that you may find useful for your stay.
-After your stay you will receive an automatic email from my booking system asking you to fill in an optional feedback form.
+- My booking service providers use your email address to send you confirmation of the booking and a further email with more details on how to find Bressenden and other information that you may find useful for your stay.
+After your stay you will receive an automatic email from one or both of my booking service providers asking you to fill in an optional feedback form.
+These emails are out of my control and not sent by me personally.

 How is your data stored?

 I do not do any marketing.
-After you have received the automated request for feedback following your stay, you will not hear from Bressenden again.
+After you have received Freetobook’s automated request for feedback following your stay, you will not hear from Bressenden or Freetobook again.
 If you booked via Booking.com, you may receive marketing messages from Booking.com, which are of course outside my control.

 Access to your information

-You have the right to request a copy of the information that is held by Freetobook about you.
-Please enquire via email or the contact page on the website.
+You have the right to request a copy of the information that is held by me, Freetobook or Booking.com about you.
+It should, of course, only consist of information that you have given to me or them.

-The video data is kept securely online for 30 days, after which it is automatically deleted by the service provider (Ring.com) and cannot be retrieved.
-I am the sole account holder and therefore the only person to have access to the data, which is password protected.
-The data is available to view by me alone as streamed footage and is not downloaded onto any local computer, phone or other device.
+The video footage is password-protected and is kept securely online for 30 days, after which it is automatically deleted by the service provider (Ring.com) and cannot be retrieved.
+The footage is not downloaded onto any local computer, phone or other device.